 My grandfather died when I was fourteen years old.
-My family was living in Alameda, California at the time, a long way from Colorado, the place my grandpa called home.
-As always, I miss my ornery cowboy grandpa.
+My family was living in Alameda, California, at the time, a long way from Colorado, the place my grandpa called home.
+But, as always, I miss my ornery cowboy grandpa.

 The features I remember most about my grandpa were that he was a large man, six feet or more in all directions.
 He also had large hands and a deep booming voice.
-He always wore his cowboy gear, a large straw cowboy hat, a western shirt, and cowboy boots.
+Every day, he wore cowboy gear, a large straw cowboy hat, a western shirt, a western tie, and cowboy boots.
 I loved the fact that my grandpa was a real cowboy.
-Naturally, he was my hero.
+So naturally, I adored this man.

-Although he was a bit rough around the edges, he had a softness for babies and his grandchildren When we were small, grandpa would sometimes babysit for my mom, Dotty.
-If a diaper needed to be changed, he would remove the offensive diaper, but he was afraid to put on a clean one because he didn’t want to “poke the little one” with a diaper pin.
+Although he was a bit rough around the edges, he had a softness for babies and his grandchildren.
+When we were small, grandpa sometimes babysat for my mom, Dotty.
+If a diaper needed to be changed, he would remove the offensive diaper.
+Still, he was afraid to put on a clean one because he didn’t want to “poke the little one” with a diaper pin.
 Yeah, no disposable diapers back in the day.
-Instead, he stuffed the baby into two or three pairs of training pants, and then covered his creation in plastic pants.
+Instead, he stuffed the baby into two or three pairs of training pants and covered his creation in plastic pants.
 Grandpa always found a solution to some problem.

-When we visited, grandpa would always greet us with hugs and kisses, laughter and money, pretty much in that order.
-He always made sure that each of us had some change in our pockets before we left.
-Next, he would look at each of us, and softly state in his raspy “baby” voice that we were “a damned cute kid.”
-Since we knew what was coming next, we often tried to dodge grandpa because we knew he was going to pinch our cheeks.
+When we visited, grandpa would always greet us with hugs and kisses, laughter and money, in that order.
+He always ensured we had some change in our pockets before leaving.
+Next, he would look at us and softly state in his raspy “baby” voice that we were “a damned cute kid.”
+Since we knew what was coming next, we often tried to dodge grandpa because we knew he would pinch our cheeks.
 To this day, I swear that was why we all have chipmunk cheeks; it was grandpa’s doing.

-For a time, grandpa had this old green jeep that he enjoyed driving, but when he was on the road, he raced everywhere: out of the driveway, on the roads, and in parking lots.
+For a time, grandpa had this old green jeep that he enjoyed driving, but when he was on the road, he raced everywhere: out of the driveway, in the streets, and in parking lots.
 There wasn’t a safe place on the island when grandpa would drive.
-My parents always made us promise that we would never, ever, go anywhere with grandpa when he was driving.
-But of course, we learned at a young age that “what happens at grandma and grandpa’s, stays at grandma and grandpa’s.
+My parents always made us promise that we would never, ever go anywhere with grandpa when he was driving.
+But of course, we learned at a young age that “what happens at grandma and grandpa’s, stays at grandma and grandpa’s.”
 We had so many heart-pounding adventures over the years, and we never did get caught!
-Still, my sweet grandma would always fret that my parents would find out, and that would be the end of our sleepovers.
-Obviously, she did not have to worry, for spending time with my grandparents was an important part of my childhood.
+Still, my sweet grandma would constantly fret that my parents would find out, and that would be the end of our sleepovers.
+Obviously, she did not have to worry, for spending time with my grandparents was a significant part of my childhood.

-When I have looked back over those years, I fondly remember my cowboy grandpa with his stories of the ranch and the family, and the horses and the sheep that he loved so very much.
+Looking back over those years, I fondly recall my cowboy grandpa’s stories of the ranch, the family, the horses, and the sheep he loved so much.
 I have missed that man.
 What I wouldn’t give to hear him say just one more time, “damn cute kid,” and then cringe because I knew what was coming next ~ chipmunk cheeks.
 I guess I kinda like them now.